 Onions should be added sparingly, as worms are not keen on onions.

-Conversely, if you are composting at home then there are a few things that you don’t want to put in your caddy.
-Avoid the following items helps stop odour problems and rodents:
+There are also a few things that you don’t want to put in your caddy.
+Avoiding the following items helps to stop odour problems and rodents:

 - Eggs (crushed eggshells are ok)